MariusFearn/ais-forecasting/README.md

 ### **For Developers:**
 - ✅ **Zero Code Duplication**: Single codebase for all scenarios
+- ✅ **Hierarchical Configuration**: 55-63% reduction in config duplication
+- ✅ **Centralized Path Management**: Single point of change for all paths
 - ✅ **Easy Maintenance**: One place to fix bugs
 - ✅ **Configuration-Driven**: No hardcoded parameters
 - ✅ **Version Control**: All experiment settings tracked